About This Program

-Our Undergraduate Certificate in Illustration provides a thorough foundation in digital and traditional illustration for computer artists.
-In just two semesters, you'll gain an understanding of the fundamentals of vector graphics, still life and figure drawing, color theory, composition, painting, and how to implement these concepts using today's digital arts software tools Photoshop and Illustrator.
-You'll also gain an invaluable introduction to the practices and workflows of commercial illustrators.
+The Undergraduate Certificate in Illustration provides a thorough foundation in digital and traditional illustration for computer artists.
+In just two semesters, you’ll gain an understanding of the fundamentals of vector graphics, still life and figure drawing, color theory, composition, painting, and how to implement these concepts using today’s digital arts software tools Photoshop and Illustrator.
+Students gain a valuable introduction to the practices and workflows of commercial illustrators.

 The program builds a foundation for entry-level illustration and design work or further study.
 All credits can be later transferred into the Associate in Illustration degree program.